OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

         return new WSKey($c->get("config")['prod']['wskey'], $c->get("config")['prod']['secret'], $options);
     };
     ```
-    f.
+    e.
 Create a user object and add it to the container as "user"
     - Create a user based on the institution, principalID and principalIDNS stored in the container
     ```php
     $container['user'] = function ($c) {
         return new User($c->get("config")['prod']['institution'], $c->get("config")['prod']['principalID'], $c->get("config")['prod']['principalIDNS']);
     };
     ```
-    g.
+    f.
 Create a View object and add it to the container as "view"
     - Create a Twig view
         - tell it where views are stored
         - tell it where views should be cached